TWUOnline/facilitator-guides/docs/mcom281.md

 #### Celebration Speech Presentations

+This is optional depending on the semester! please check with your professor.

 - For the Unit 10 celebration speeches – make it a party!
 Ask students to bring food, non-alcoholic drinks, invite family and friends.